Convict cichlids

 Behavior projects

-Mate choice: Previous discoveries include that when males and females are choosing mates, males show their preferences through courtship, while females show their preferences through time spent.
+Mate choice: Previous discoveries include that when males and females are choosing mates, males show their preferences through courtship behaviors, while females show their preferences through time spent.
 However, when competing for mates, both sexes show preferences through time spent suggesting males alter their behavior to engage in mate guarding behaviors.
 In addition, males who females select as mates show less vigorous courtship than males who are rejected.

 Parental care: Though parents have sex typical roles, they can switch these when needed, however mostly they coordinate their duties to remain in their preferred roles.
 I have studied what determines this preference; once in a role, males appear less flexible than females, and aggression between parents is partly responsible for the observed division of roles.
 Also we have shown that the breeding experience of a partner effects the parental behavior choices of the other partner.

-parental convict cichlids tending a nest
+parental convict cichlids tending a nest in lab

 male (front) and female (back) defending nest from stranger behind a translucent barrier